 The uterus is a hollow organ in a female’s pelvis in which an embryo grows and develops.

 The vagina is a muscular tube in the female reproductive system that leads from the external genitalia to the cervix.

 You may recall learning about the menstrual cycle.
 Generally, the female reproductive system undergoes changes through periodic cycles that are regulated by hormonal changes.
 Notably, estrogen and progesterone are hormones released by the ovaries that modify the endometrium during each cycle.
 Its thickness and blood supply are increased to prepare for an embryo to implant if the egg cell is fertilized by a sperm cell.
 While the menstrual cycle is typically about 28 days long, longer or shorter cycles are also normal.
 In general, the menstrual cycle may be anywhere between 21 and 40 days long.

 In the middle of the menstrual cycle, around the 14th day, one of the ovaries releases a single egg cell, in a process called ovulation.
 Usually, the two ovaries release a single egg cell alternately over successive menstrual cycles.
 When an ovary releases an egg cell, it travels along the fallopian tube to the ampulla, as labeled in Figure 3.
 The egg cell releases chemicals that attract the sperm cells toward the ampulla, which is usually the site of fertilization, as we will learn later on.

 Ovulation is the part of the menstrual cycle when an egg cell is released from one of the ovaries.

 During copulation, which is also called sexual intercourse (or coitus), the male inserts his penis into the female’s vagina.
 Upon ejaculation, hundreds of millions of sperm are released, which travel through the vagina and the cervix into the uterus.
-Only about 200 of them manage to make their way to the fallopian tube.
+Only about 200 of them manage to make their way to the site of fertilization inside the fallopian tube.